 Alcohol and other drug treatment activities range from a brief intervention to long term residential treatment.
 Types of treatment include detoxification, pharmacological treatment, counselling and rehabilitation.

-In 2017-18, of the $38.1 billion government recurrent expenditure on primary and community health services , around three-quarters was funded by the Australian Government and one-quarter by State, Territory and local governments (table 10A.1).
+In 2018-19, of the $38.7 billion government recurrent expenditure on primary and community health services, around three-quarters was funded by the Australian Government and one-quarter by State, Territory and local governments (table 10A.1).
 This included:

-- $8.5 billion through the PBS and RPBS on prescription medicines filled at pharmacies (table 10A.3)
+- $8.8 billion through the PBS and RPBS on Section 85 prescription medicines filled at pharmacies (table 10A.3)

 Size and scope

-Nationally in 2018, there were 36 858 GPs — 28 346 on a Full Time Equivalent (FTE)1 basis, equating to 112.6 per 100 000 people — billing Medicare Australia for around 161.3 million services2 (table 10A.8 and Department of Health unpublished).
-Nationally, rates of GPs per person have increased over the years presented in this Report (table 10A.8), as have the rates of GP type services used per person (figure 10.1).
+Nationally in 2019, there were 37 472 GPs — 29 854 on a Full Time Equivalent (FTE)1 basis, equating to 117.0 per 100 000 people (table 10A.8).
+Nationally in 2019-20, Medicare Australia was billed for around 173.2 million services (Department of Health unpublished and Department of Veterans' Affairs unpublished).
+Nationally, rates of GPs per person have increased over the years presented in this Report (table 10A.8), as have the rates of GP type services used per person (table 10A.9; figure 10.1).